*PSY220 Person in Psychological Context (4)

 Students develop and evaluate their own measures, see several widely used ability tests demonstrated with children and adults, and examine tests from department's extensive collection.
 (Alternate years.
 Offered 2013-14.)
 Lab fee.

 PSY352 Social Perception and Cognition (4)

 Explores at advanced level research and theory on how people feel, act and think with respect to others.
-Topics such as cross-cultural psychology, emotion, cognition, intimate relationships and moral dimensions of social interaction addressed.
+Topics such as cross-cultural psychology, emotion, trust, imitation, cooperation and moral dimensions of social interaction addressed.
 Laboratory prerequisite: PSY257 or permission of instructor.
 (Alternate years.
-Offered 2013-14.)
+Offered 2015-16.)